You can’t fly an aircraft that’s not airworthy — it’s the law.

 These are standard restrictions.
 There could be more.
 So make sure to read your permit thoroughly.

-Before flight, call your insurance agent
+Before your flight, call your insurance agent

 It’s also a good idea to contact your insurance agent before the flight.
 Many insurance companies request that you confirm your coverage on a ferry flight before you make the flight.